-This document was developed as part of the Leadership Impact Group which was organised by the Merseyside and Cheshire Palliative and End Of Life Care Network Group.
+This document was developed from the Leadership Impact Group which was supported by the Merseyside and Cheshire Palliative and End Of Life Care Network Group.

 This project was part of an ongoing Action Learning Group.
-The group included doctors from the Merseyside and Cheshire educaional supervisors group.
+This group also involved Educational Supervisors from the Merseyside and Cheshire Educational Supervisors Group.